hpcleuven/VscDocumentation/source/accounts/vsc_account.rst

          as described above.

-      *  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses: The procedure requires action both from the lecturers and from the students.
-Lecturers should follow the :ref:`specific procedure for lecturers <lecturer procedure leuven>`, while the students should simply apply for the account through the :ref:`generic procedure <generic access procedure>`.
+      *  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses should be aware that the procedure requires action both from the lecturers and from the students.
+         Students can simply apply for the account through the :ref:`generic procedure <generic access procedure>` while lecturers should follow the specific procedure outlined herein:

+         .. dropdown:: Lecturer’s procedure to request student accounts

+            .. include:: lecturer_procedure_student_accounts_kuleuven_uhasselt.rst

    .. tab-item:: UAntwerp (AUHA)
       :sync: ua